Differential Geometric Aspects of Causal Structures: Introduction

 \subsection{Main results}

 In all the statements of this article smoothness of underlying manifolds and maps is always assumed and the dimension of $M$ is always taken to be at least four unless otherwise specified.

 In Section \ref{sec:con e-struct-proj}, after reviewing the flat model for causal structures, the first order structure equations for a causal geometry $(M^{n+1},\cC)$ of signature $(p+1,q+1)$ are derived.
-It is shown that the bundle of null cones $\cC$ is foliated by characteristic curves and is endowed with the conformal class of a quadratic form which is degenerate along the vertical directions of the fibration $\cC\ra M.$ Subsequently, the first order structure equations are used in the Appendix to obtain structure equations leading to an $\{e\}$-structure.
+It is shown that the bundle of null cones $\cC$ is foliated by characteristic curves and is endowed with the conformal class of a quadratic form which is degenerate along the vertical directions of the fibration $\cC\ra M$.
+Subsequently, the first order structure equations are used in Appendix~\ref{cha:append-full-struct} to obtain structure equations leading to an $\{e\}$-structure.

-The essential theorem of this article that is stated in Section \ref{sec:an-e-structure-1} is the following. {\bf Theorem \ref{thm:e-structure}} \begin{thm:e-structure} \textit{To a causal structure $(M^{n+1},\cC^{2n}),$ one can associate an $\{e\}$-structure on a principal bundle $P_{1,2}\ra\cP\ra\cC$ of dimension $\frac{(n+3)(n+2)}{2}$ where $P_{1,2}\subset \mathrm{O}(p+2,q+2)$ is the parabolic subgroup defined in \eqref{eq:P_12}.
+The essential theorem of this article that is stated in Section \ref{sec:an-e-structure-1} is the following. {\bf Theorem \ref{thm:e-structure}} \begin{thm:e-structure} To a causal structure $\big(M^{n+1},\cC^{2n}\big)$, $n\geq 4$, one can associate an $\{e\}$-structure on the principal bundle $P_{1,2}\ra\cP\ra\cC$ of dimension $\frac{(n+3)(n+2)}{2}$ where \smash{$P_{1,2}\subset \mathrm{O}(p+2,q+2)$} is the parabolic subgroup defined in \eqref{eq:P_12}.
+If $n=3$, then $P_{1,2}$ is replaced by $P_{1,2,3}$.
 The essential invariants of a causal structure are the Fubini cubic form of the fibers and the \wsf curvature.
-The vanishing of the essential invariants implies that the $\{e\}$-structure coincides with the one defined by the Maurer-Cartan forms of $\fo(p+2,q+2)$.} \end{thm:e-structure} The proof of the above theorem takes up most of the Appendix.
-Using the \{\textit{e}\}-structure thus obtained, it is straightforward to deduce that the essential invariants are the Fubini cubic form and the \wsf curvature.
+The vanishing of the essential invariants implies that the $\{e\}$-structure coincides with the Maurer--Cartan forms of $\mathfrak{o}(p+2,q+2)$. \end{thm:e-structure} The proof of the above theorem takes up most of Appendix~\ref{cha:append-full-struct}.
+Using the $\{e\}$-structure thus obtained, it is straightforward to deduce that the essential invariants are the Fubini cubic form and the \wsf curvature.
 Section \ref{sec:norm-cart-conn} deals with the parabolic nature of causal structures.
-In Section \ref{sec:essential-invariants} some geometrical interpretations of the essential invariants are given.
+In Section~\ref{sec:essential-invariants} some geometrical interpretations of the essential invariants are given.
 The first Section ends with examples of causal structures.